Roommates (1995 film): Reception

-Roommates received negative reviews from critics, as it holds a 29% rating on Rotten Tomatoes.
+Roommates received negative reviews from critics.
 Audiences surveyed by CinemaScore gave the film a grade "A" on scale of A+ to F.

-Honors
+Roger Ebert of the Chicago Sun-Times gave the film two and a half out of four stars and wrote, "The pieces were in place for a nice little story, but by trying to do too much with it, Roommates overshoots the runway."

+Accolades

 The film was nominated for the Best Make-Up Oscar (Greg Cannom, Bob Laden, Colleen Callaghan), and was nominated for the Best Young Actress Award, Young Artist Awards (Courtney Chase).